Delete an API Key

 - You replace

-<MyOrganizationId>with the actual ID of the target Coveo Cloud organization (see Retrieving the ID of a Coveo Cloud V2 Organization).
+<MyOrganizationId>with the actual ID of the target Coveo organization (see Retrieve the Organization ID).

-<MyApiKeyId>with the actual ID of the API key you want to delete (see Getting the apiKeyId).
+<MyApiKeyId>with the actual ID of the API key you want to delete (see Get the apiKeyId).

 Authorization HTTP header:

-<MyAccessToken>with an access token (API key or OAuth2 token) that grants the privilege to edit API keys in the target organization (see Getting Your Coveo V2 Platform Access Token and Getting the Privileges of an Access Token).
+<MyAccessToken>with an access token (API key or OAuth2 token) that grants the privilege to edit API keys in the target organization (see Get Your Coveo Platform Access Token and Get the Privileges of an Access Token).

 It’s impossible to authenticate this call using an API key, since an API key can’t have the privilege to edit or view other API keys.